Audi A3 hybrid running costs, insurance, warranty & tax

 - 2Range, MPG, CO2 & chargingThe A3 TFSI e compares well with its Mercedes A-Class rival in this regard, but you need to stick to 17-inch wheels if you want the best figures

-- 3Running costs & insurance - currently readingAs with all plug-ins, the A3 TFSI e has the biggest impact on running costs for company-car users; the financial case for private buyers is less clear-cut
+- 3Running costs & insurance - currently readingAs with all plug-ins, the A3 TFSI e will be most beneficial to company-car users; the financial case for private buyers is less clear-cut

 - 6Boot space, seating & practicalityAs a five-door 'Sportback' hatchback, the A3 TFSI e is a pretty practical choice, but it does lose some boot space compared to the non-plug-in version

 - 7Reliability & safety ratingThe A3 Sportback TFSI e has good crash-safety rating, however quite a high proportion of Audi owners report faults with their cars